Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Pendulum Waves.md

 **nan** - Different length pendulums swing at different frequencies - see pattern of waves develop as they come in and out of phase with each other.

-Last initially checked on 2024-02-15 by John Leung (cfl35@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)
+Last initially checked on 2025-02-08 by John Leung (cfl35@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->